Are you implementing content marketing for your online business?

 Did your image dynamically change its appearance on different platforms?

-I always create three different demonstrations of the image for Facebook, Twitter, and Pinterest.
+I always create three different demonstrations of the image on Facebook, Twitter, and Pinterest.
 See below:

 Yoast allows customizing the different image appearance for Facebook and Twitter as easy as hitting a social icon on left-hand-side of your SEO panel.